JAndronis/Glycerol-Water-Simulations-Sunrise/README.md

 > The flags for the `grompp_and_run.sh` script are as follows:
 >
 > - `[-o | --output-path]` - output directory where the md simulation data will be stored
 > - `[-f | --mdp-directory]` - directory containing the original mdp files.
-These files will be copied and adjusted according to the provided temperature and then placed in a new directory
+These files will be copied and adjusted according to the provided temperature and pressure; and then placed in a new directory
 > - `[-t | --topology]` - topology file
 > - `[-b | --box]` - structure file
 > - `[-p | --partition]` - SLURM queue/partition